 IntroductionThis walk follows a shallow creek through a mixture of native bush and exotics.
 Start from the southern end of the track as the northern section is closed.

 This is a great summer walk, which follows the sandy bed of Beehive Creek through a mixture of native bush and exotics.
-Parts of the track may be hard to follow due to flood damage.
-It requires several crossings of the normally shallow, gentle stream and then climbs over hilly farmland to reach the Pohangina Road.
+It requires several crossings of the normally shallow, gentle stream.

 Beehive Creek is located on Pohangina Road, around 33 km north of Palmerston North.
 From Palmerston North head to Ashhurst, turn onto Pohangina Road and drive through Pohangina.
 The walkway begins approximately 3 km further on and is signposted.